Bible Study Advanced – Key Word Study

 Affirmation and Clarification References

-Next break the passage down into sets of verses if possible or address each verse on its own.
-Determine if the cross reference is either supporting the understanding of the verse or if it is adding more detail to what the verse is talking about and note these separately.
-A three column table having the reference, topic or key words and a cross reference column can be used to capture these verses.
+Once you’ve gathered the references and verses which correspond to the passage your are studying now you need to categorize them.
+Remember that other passages of scripture hold greater authority than commentaries, introductions, historical context and other peripheral information.
+Determine if the reference is either supporting the understanding of the verse or if it is adding more detail to what the verse is talking about and note these separately.
+A four column table having the reference, topic or key words, Type(A/Q/E/D) and a cross reference column can be used to capture these verses.
 An example is inserted below.
+The types are (A)ffirm, (Q)ualify, (E)xpand, and (D)eny remembering that the denial is not of the passage itself but of our understanding of the passage summarized in the thesis (usually due to lack of understanding of the context) or it may be a qualification under a certain set of circumstances..

-Finally, read through the cross references you have gathered.
+Finally, read through the cross references you have gathered and your summary statements (Theses).
 Then reread the passage and consider if what you believe a verse is saying is supported by the cross references gathered or if it is denied.
 Also as you read passages the combination of specific meaning or denotations form the explicit meaning of the verse but words and phrases also have connotations which lead to possible implied or implicit meanings.
 The implied meanings sometimes have significant implications and affects as connotations tend to hit us at a spiritual level but there is also the greatest danger for seeing a meaning which the Bible does not intend to convey.
 It is the cross references which can help validate implicit thoughts from a bible passage and either establish them or exclude them from our mind as we read and try hard to understand God’s word.
+Then synthesize the information gathered into a thesis summarizing what the verses you are studying say and what else the bible has to say on the topics addressed in the passage.
+Write down what you have learned from the passage and what the implications for your life which come from your new understanding of the bible passage your are studying.

 Bible Study Basics – ACTS of Study